ST10483018/linthinkdesign/README.md

 I have add one more image and more information to the about page

 ## 2 adjusted iframe indentation
+corrected the indentation for the content in contact us

+## 3 add new refreneces
+I used a seprate website to help guid me through with the colors and how to style the content and the website formate website.

 # References
 canva, 2025.
 Canva.
 [Online]